cesarvr/blog/content/post/jenkins-container.md

 ## Hello World

-If I wanted to solve that Angular 8 limitation we discussed before, I would start by locating an official image that support ``NodeJS:10``:
+After knowing all this overcoming the container version limitation is trivial, we just need to find an image in our container registry that has the tools to run our build.
+In the above  case we just need a ``Node.JS:10`` image.

+To check for available images in the ``openshift`` namespace:

 ```sh
 oc get is -n openshift | grep node
 #nodejs docker-registry.default.svc:5000/openshift/nodejs 10,4,6 + 4
 ```

-> You can get your cluster admin to create/update the image stream for [Node:12](https://access.redhat.com/containers/#/registry.access.redhat.com/rhel8/nodejs-12) if you want to target the [LTS](https://nodejs.org/en/).

-Good news we see that ``nodejs:10`` is the supported, so let's use that as the image for our container Jenkins script:
+Good, we see that ``nodejs:10`` is the supported, so let's use that as the image our pod:

 ```java
 def NODEJS_IMAGE = 'docker-registry.default.svc:5000/openshift/nodejs:10'